MairaDC/MairaDC/README.md

 # 👋 Working with me - user manual to Maira (she/her)
 This page is intended to help others understand what it might be like to work with me, especially people who haven’t worked with me before.
-It's also a well-intentioned effort at building some trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of people who might be on my team.
+It's also a well-intentioned effort at building some trust by being intentionally vulnerable, and to share my ideas of a good working relationship.

 ## 🕤 Time zone and working hours
 - My working days are monday-tuesday & thursday-friday, _wednesday is my day off(line)_